adambard/learnxinyminutes-docs/python.html.markdown

 some_var = 5    # Convention is to use lower_case_with_underscores
 some_var #=> 5

-# Accessing a previously unassigned variable is an exception
+# Accessing a previously unassigned variable is an exception.
-try:
-    some_other_var
-except NameError:
+# See Control Flow to learn more about exception handling.
-    print "Raises a name error"
+some_other_var  # Raises a name error

 # if can be used as an expression
-some_var = 1 if 1 > 2 else 2 # => 2
+"yahoo!" if 1 > 2 else 2 #=> "yahoo!"
-# If a is greater than b, then a is assigned to some_var.
-# Otherwise b is assigned to some_var.

 # Lists store sequences
 li = []